kshypsans/Disease-Prediction-and-Prescription-System/README.md

 - Converted text to numerical vectors using TF-IDF with bi-grams.
 - Trained a **Multinomial Naive Bayes classifier**.
 - Achieved good performance in predicting diseases based on unseen test data.
-- Classification report and accuracy are printed during training.

 ---